-Q. Did Duke provide any evidence in its case-in-chief that its payment of USWAG membership dues serves the public convenience and necessity and is in the best interest of Duke's ratepayers?

-A. No, Duke did not provide any evidence of this in its case-in-chief.
-Duke did not even acknowledge in its testimony that a portion of the coal ash closure costs it is seeking in this proceeding were to cover the cost of USWAG membership dues, let alone explain why these costs should be approved by the Commission in this proceeding.
-It was only when directly asked in discovery that Duke disclosed this information.
-Duke has therefore not carried its burden of proof to demonstrate that its payments to a legislative lobbying and regulatory advocacy organization are appropriate and serve the public convenience and necessity.
-It is unclear if there are membership dues to other organizations engaged in legislative lobbying or regulatory advocacy that are included in Duke's cost recovery request.

-Q. Do you have a recommendation concerning Duke's request for recovery of its USWAG membership dues?

-A. Yes, I recommend that the Commission deny Duke's request for recovery of \$16,651.31 in USWAG membership dues, because Duke has not demonstrated that its payment of these dues serves the public convenience and necessity.
+- Did Duke provide any evidence in its case-in-chief that its payment of USWAG membership dues serves the public convenience and necessity and is in the best interest of Duke's ratepayers? - 8 A. No. Presuming that these costs are still included in Duke's request, Duke did not provide 9 any evidence of this in its case-in-chief.
+Duke did not discuss in its case-in-chief any 10 supposed benefits of USWAG membership dues, let alone explain why these costs should 11 be approved by the Commission in this proceeding.
+To the extent these costs continue to 12 be part of Duke's Coal Ash Compliance Project, Duke has not carried its burden of proof 13 to demonstrate that its payments to a legislative lobbying and regulatory advocacy 14 organization are appropriate and serve the public convenience and necessity.
+It is unclear 15 if there are membership dues to other organizations engaged in legislative lobbying or 16 regulatory advocacy that are included in Duke's cost recovery request. - 17 Q. Do you have a recommendation concerning Duke's request for recovery of its 18 USWAG membership dues? - Yes, I recommend that the Commission deny Duke cost recovery of USWAG membership dues, because Duke has not demonstrated that its payment of these dues serves the public convenience and necessity.
 To the extent there are any other membership dues included in Duke's request to other similar organizations, the Commission should also deny cost recovery for those as well.